Summative Assessment: N and P Balances

 In analyzing the twin issues of nutrient surplus and nutrient shortage in soils and food production systems, you'll be practicing a geoscience "habit of mind" of systems thinking.
 In other words, to examine the wider impacts of nutrient management or the causes of soil infertility, we need to expand our focus from a single field to a landscape or river basin and think about a web of linkages between farmers, nutrient supplies, economic factors, and watersheds, among other system components.
 This allows us to contemplate these challenges in the proper frame and over the right timescale.

-Download the worksheet to complete and turn in your assessment.
+Download the worksheet to complete and use for the graded quiz.
 The worksheet contains information in a table that you will need to complete the assignment.

 Submitting your Assessment